How to Charge a Dead ATV Battery: All Methods & Options

 - When a couple of minutes have passed you can try and start the other ATV.
 If it successfully ignites then you can disconnect the red cable first from the good battery and then from the dead battery.

-- Afterwards you can disconnect the black cable as well in a similar pattern.
+- Afterward, you can disconnect the black cable as well in a similar pattern.

 It is suggested that you let the engine run once it starts so it does not heat up.
 Otherwise, the battery might die again and you will not be able to revive it.
 This only charges the battery temporarily and is not a long-term solution.